✦ ChemUnlocked · Study Skills

 The Flashcard Method That Actually Works

-Build better flashcards, review them the right way, and stop using cards as tiny reading sheets.
+Learn how to build better flashcards, review them the right way, and stop using them like tiny reading sheets.
 If flashcards have been falling flat, this is usually why.

 ✦ Active Recall ✦ Memory ✦ Review Habits